 I’ll tell you what I’m definitely not missing.
 The amount of my time that I will never get back when driving my car.
 Some of my colleagues have been expounding the virtues of rail travel for many years because of this reason only.
 And boy do I get it when I now know how much more productive I am not bombing around from A to B.

 So staying within, and engaging with our local communities, needs to be at the centre of everything we do.
 Will “going to work” even be a thing?
 What about weekends?
 Wouldn’t it be better if we communicated with everybody more from our own homes and look to our local communities for sociability.
 Why do we need to drive so many miles or so every day to go to an office?
 And why are we restricted to weekdays for work and weekends for leisure?

-Restaurants and pubs can once again be at the centre of this.
+Restaurants, pubs, village halls, even Working Men’s Social Clubs (yes they still exist!!) can once again be at the centre of this.
 Snug areas offering quiet places to work, communicate and collaborate with colleagues using great connectivity will enable us to have that all important break from our domestic environment.
 Space will be important as social distancing might forever more be a thing, now human beings have been reminded so starkly of our own fragility.
 I always wondered why they had been wearing masks in Asia for years, now I know.

 Food is Fun!

 When we have done our “work” we can break away into more sociable areas allowing us to relax, eat, socialise and pursue other interests.
 I read with interest how many ethnic food shops and eateries in London are already providing a hybrid service where not just the finished article, but partially prepared dough, pastries, sauces and pastes can be bought and expertise imparted on what to do with them when we get home.